nebulaw/lin/README.md

 # Lin - Fast, Reliable Project Overview System

-Lin is just mnaawh.
-Lin means everything whatever you'd like to.
-It might be Laverage Insufficient Napping or whatever really.
+Lin is a versatile acronym that can represent anything you wish.
+It could stand for 'Leverage Insufficient Napping' or any other phrase you'd like to think.
-But remember, it's just a tool to help you look over your project and how it goes.
+However, it's important to remember that Lin is simply a tool designed to help you oversee your project and monitor its progress.

 ## Build